Wales must keep standards high to reach Euro 2016 - Iwan Roberts

 Given that, for the first time, 24 teams - expanded from 16 - will compete in the finals in France, this is without doubt the best opportunity we are going to have to reach a major tournament.

-However, if we are even going to come close to competing for qualification places we will have to perform better than we did in drawing 1-1 with Finland on Saturday.
+However, if we are even going to come close to competing for qualification places we will have to perform better than

 It was a big blow for everybody when news broke that both Aaron Ramsey and James Collins had pulled out of the squad just hours before kick-off.